 - The GL uses the GI value as a reference, so it is also a limited concept.
 Not only because of the inaccuracy of the GI, but because it also influenced by the intake of other nutrients in the same meal, such as fat or fibre.

 - There are many foods that have a low GI (and a low GL) because they are rich in saturated or trans-fats, but they are not recommended.
 Keep this in mind, because our food must be as heart-healthy as possible.

 - To obtain the maximum benefits of glucose control through GL, we should consume more carbohydrates in vegetables and whole-grain cereals, as well as limiting the intake of processed foods, industrial pastries, processed cereals, preserves, soft drinks, etc.

 - The way of food-cooking also influences the GI.
 Consequently, cooking also has an impact on GL.
 For example, “soft” pasta will have a greater GL than “al dente” pasta, because its GI is also higher.

 If you are just starting to control glycemia through feeding, it will surely seem that all this is a mess.
 Don’t despair, practice makes perfect.
-Being patient, you will be able to know almost by instinct which foods are better for maintaining blood glucose levels stable.
+Being patient, you will be able to know almost by instinct which foods are better for maintaining stable blood glucose levels.

 La Otra Cara de la Insulina reminds you that we are not doctors.